muchikon/VictorMuchica/README.md

 # Victor Muchica

-> Currently learning IA, ML and Data Science in Platzi
+> Currently learning Javascript at Platzi, Solidity at Udemy

 > I used to work with linux, vmware, asterisk, zabbix,grafana and I like math a lot.
 >